zendframework/zend-coding-standard/docs/book/v2/coding-style-guide.md

 > assignments, more spaces MUST be inserted before the equal sign to
 > promote readability.
 >
-> There SHOULD NOT be any white space around the object operator unless
+> There MUST NOT be any white space around the object operator UNLESS
 > multilines are used.
 >
 > Loose comparison operators SHOULD NOT be used, use strict comparison